Chapter 3: The Sin: Development

 Lucasfilm and Disney announced the development of a new live action Star Wars series that would be released for their streaming service Disney+ in November 2017.
-The series would be focused in the Mandalorians exploring the "scum and villainy" of the Star Wars universe taking place five years the events of the film Return of the Jedi (1983).
+The series would be focused on the Mandalorians exploring the "scum and villainy" of the Star Wars universe taking place five years after the events of the film Return of the Jedi (1983).
 The series would later reveal its official title The Mandalorian alongside the official premise.
 Lucasfilm president Kathleen Kennedy saw the opportunity of the series to allow a diverse group of writers and directors to create their own Star Wars stories.
-In March 2018, John Favreau was hired by Lucasfilm to be the head writer of the series, while Deborah Chow was announced to direct two episodes for the series by October.
+In March 2018, Jon Favreau was hired by Lucasfilm to be the head writer of the series, while Deborah Chow was announced to direct two episodes for the series by October.
 Chow is the first woman to direct a live-action project for the Star Wars franchise.
 The executive producers of the series include Kennedy, Favreau, Dave Filoni and Colin Wilson.
 The first season's third episode titled "Chapter 3: The Sin", was written by Favreau, and was released on Disney+ on November 22, 2019.

 Writing

 The comic book manga Lone Wolf and Cub was influential for the development of the series, as the relationship grows stronger as it progress.
 Filoni revealed that the idea of the development of both of the lead characters was an idea of Favreau to inspire the manga for the creation of the series "some of his mystique had been taken away due to the prequel trilogy".
 Favreau idea was to reimagine that character as a straight-on bounty hunter and take that imagery of the lone gunfighter.
 The revelation was this idea of this child in a lone wolf cub sensibility."
 Seeking a redemption arc for the main character, Favreau wrote the episode's story to follow the Mandalorian trying to initially avoid the responsibility of taking the Child, not wanting to take the responsibility of a father by delivering the Child to the Client.
 However, the Mandalorian regrets his actions and decides to save him, representing the main character arc of redemption to become softer and relatable, leading him to become the prey for the assassins from the organization that he used to work.
-Favreu was influenced by the John Wick film series to create the storyline, as the titular character also breaks the rules of the organization that he worked for, thus becoming an "excomunicado" and the prey of the assassins who seek the reward forcing him to go on the run.
+Favreau was influenced by the John Wick film series to create the storyline, as the titular character also breaks the rules of the organization that he worked for, thus becoming an "excomunicado" and the prey of the assassins who seek the reward forcing him to go on the run.